 This packet contains the following information.
 Please review this packet and sign the follow statement acknowledging that you have received the information and understand the summer assignment and course policies.

 Homework/Lab Report/Test Policies

 Read How to Read Literature Like a Professor (Foster), then read one book from each of the lists below.

 AND one of these:

-After you have read all three books, write two 500-to-750-word essays in which you apply any idea from the Foster text to each text you read.
-Bring two printed copies of each essays on the first day of school.
-There is no rubric for this assignment; just write with whatever style and organization that works for you.
+After you have read all three books, write two 500-to-750-word essays in which you apply any idea from the Foster text to the text you read.
+Bring a printed copy of each essay on the first day of school.
+Use MLA format, but aside from that, there is no rubric for this assignment.

 If you have any questions, contact Mr. Siedlecki firstname.lastname@example.org.

 Instructions for summer work for Uconn/Ece Mandarin 4 Honors

 Students should pick up the short novel Susan you mafan from room 247 before leaving for the summer.